deyili1997/A-closed-loop-automation-system-for-drug-potency-experiments-powered-by-active-learning/README.md

 2. Simulation data preparation is for preparing data to run active learning simulation
 3. 1st_round is for initialization (training) data and validation data
 4. 2ns_round is only for training data
-5. Accuracy is for the validation of the model
+5. Accuracy is for the validation of the trained model